Medical Insurance in Canada: Costs, Benefits, and Your Options

 Assess Your Unique Needs

-Take stock of your overall health status, prescription medications, potential upcoming treatments, dental work required, eyeglasses or contacts used, and other personal medical costs expected in the next year.
+Start by assessing your current and anticipated health needs.
+They include your overall health status, prescription medications, potential upcoming treatments, dental work required, eyeglasses or contacts used, and other personal medical costs expected in the next year.
 This helps determine your coverage requirements.

 Compare Plans in Detail